kaushalsahu07/Note-App/README.md

 A simple and intuitive note-taking application built with React Native and Expo, fully developed with the assistance of AI (Claude 3.5 Haiku/Sonnet).

 ## Features
 * Create new notes with title content and selected colors
-* Edit existing notes
-* Delete notes
+* Backup and Restore the Notes, Todo lists & Passwords
 * Search through notes
 * Create a ToDo list
 * Local storage for data persistence